Day 1: Athens, Acropolis, Evening in a Taverna

 Day 5: Cheese farm in the morning, Magical dinner in the evening

 Today we’ll visit a “mom and pop” cheese farm.
 Our hosts, the cheese makers, make cheese for the island of Naxos.
 Lucky us-we’ll be invited to take part in the craft of cheese making!

-In the early evening, we board a ferry to the nearby island of Paros (45 minutes cruise), where we’ll stroll the old town of Parikia.
+In the afternoon, we board a ferry to the nearby island of Paros, where we’ll stroll the old town of Parikia.
 Typical of the region, Parikia is a flower-filled village, of warm and welcoming locals.
 Parikia picturesque vistas, winding streets, and bustling activity make for excellent “photo-op”.

 Naoussa is our next stop, a charming fishing village filled with glimpses of typical Greek Island life.
 Our dinner experience is, once again, like something out of a movie, with a stunning backdrop of this beautiful port.
 After dinner we’ll board a ferry for our trip back to Naxos.

-Our most gracious host will gently guide us, and instruct us, in the true style of creating such luscious Greek dishes as eggplant stuffed with tomato and onions slowly caramelized, topped with local cheese, fresh local beef cooked in a tomato sauce with just a touch of cinnamon and allspice, pita and tzatziki, naxian-style Greek salad, and the traditional favorite, spanakopita.
-All of our mouthwatering foods will be paired with local wines.
+Our gracious host will gently guide us, and instruct us, in the true style of creating such luscious Greek dishes as eggplant stuffed with tomato and onions slowly caramelized, topped with local cheese, tzatziki, naxian-style Greek salad, and the traditional favorite, spanakopita.
+(These are some examples) All of our mouthwatering foods will be accompanied by local wines.
 A memory-making adventure in taste and treasured conversation.
-Like family!